nFactor concepts, entities, and terminology

 Each policy bound to a virtual server or policy label can have a different next factor.
 This allows for ultimate flexibility where in every policy’s success can define a new path for user’s authentication.
 Administrator can take advantage of this fact and craft clever fallback factors for users who do not meet certain policies.

 nFactor introduces a special built-in policy called NO_AUTHN.
-NO_AUTHN policy always returns success as authentication result.
+NO_AUTHN policy always returns success as the authentication result.
+The

 No-auth policy can be created by running the following CLI command:

 add authentication policy noauthpolicy –rule <> -action NO_AUTHN <!--NeedCopy-->

 As per the command, the

 no-authentication policy takes a rule that can be any advanced policy expression.
 Authentication result is always success from NO_AUTHN.